minni-im/tape-recorder/README.md

 recorder
 ========

-Thin ORM for CouchDB on top of Cradle
+Thin ORM for CouchDB on top of Nano